-CLOTH can recommend Dressmakers, Tailors, Upholsterers and Curtain makers when you get your fabric here.
+CLOTH can recommend Dressmakers, Tailors, Upholsterers and has a Curtain making service when you get your fabric at CLOTH.

 When you’re making clothes for yourself it is important to measure yourself accurately.
 It is surprising how many people take their waist measurement round their tummy instead of the narrowest bit.
 Good measurements help you to work out how much fabric you’ll need and contribute to well fitting garments.
 This diagram shows you where to place the tape measure.